Skip to Content

 5. Parque Nacional del Manu

-Most tours allow you to spend as little as three days there or as many as seven.
-Just realize the trip is not cheap.
-It will typically cost about $500 for a three-day, all-inclusive package, according to the research I've done online.
+Most tours allow you to spend as little as three days or as many as seven.
+Just realize that the trip is not cheap.
+According to my research online, a three-day, all-inclusive package typically costs about $500.

 I didn't have the time on this trip, hence the reason there are places I still want to see in Peru.